lammps/lammps/doc/src/read_data.rst

 If the data file defines a general triclinic box, then the quaternion for each ellipsoid should be specified for its orientation relative to the standard x,y,z coordinate axes.
-When the system is converted to a restricted triclinic box, the ellipsoid quaternions will be altered appropriately.
+When the system is converted to a restricted triclinic box, the ellipsoid quaternions will be altered to reflect the new orientation of the ellipsoid.

 The *Ellipsoids* section must appear after the *Atoms* section.